 Long before the days of air-conditioning, in-ground pools and pedestal fans, there were but a few ways to cool off.
-Those with means could escape to summer homes by the sea and in the mountains, but for the rest, beating the heat meant dressing the part.
+Those with means could escape to summer homes by the sea and in the mountains, but for the rest, who could only pray for such miraculous solutions, beating the heat meant dressing the part.
 It’s a tactic that has stood the test of time.
-That’s where linen, seersucker and madras come in.
-You might think of these lightweight fabrics as firmly rooted in the modern preppy ethos, but their origins extend back generations—and in the case of linen, millennia.
+That’s where the summery trinity of linen, seersucker and madras come in.
+You might think of these lightweight fabrics as firmly rooted in the modern preppy ethos, but their origins extend back generations, and in the case of linen, millennia—even to Biblical times.

 It’s not that outlandish to say linen’s popularity reached Biblical proportions.
 In fact, this fabric predates the Bible and was even woven in ancient Egypt (oh hey, Cleopatra).
 Linen itself is actually created from the flax plant, which was abundant in the Middle East, so archaeologists have found firm evidence of the cloth dating back 5000 B.C.E.
-It was a favorite among men of the cloth.
+One could say it was a favorite among men of the cloth.

 Flash forward a few thousand years—and countless heat waves—and linen’s popularity endures.
 It, too, does not cling to the skin (take that, East Coast humidity) and dries quicker than most textiles, which also helps it cool down again.
-Like seersucker, it promotes—not inhibits—the circulation of air so it has a breezy feel.
+To wear it is to have a religious experience.
+Like seersucker, it promotes—not inhibits—the circulation of air, so it has a breezy feel.
 Those in the tropics will attest to this, but to the rest of us in a four-season climate, the linen suit (or shirt or shorts) carries a summer nostalgia.
-Much like the smell of a BBQ grill or fresh cut grass, the very look and feel of linen evokes positive memories.
+Much like the smell of a BBQ grill or fresh-cut grass, the very look and feel of linen evokes positive memories.